Tour Stop No. 1

 While mass protest would not erupt in the colonies until 1765, New York was the first to act on a proposal from Boston, a much smaller, weaker colony, to petition London over these laws.
 Rich merchants like the DeLanceys feared their wealth might shrink.
 Giant landowners such as the Livingstons worried their holdings would be taxed.
 Elites in both factions dreaded the prospect of revolt from below.

 Detail from The Great Financier, or British Economy for the Years 1763, 1764, 1765, showing George Grenville holding a scale in which debt far outweighs savings.
 Colonists viewed the prime minister as imposing unjustified austerity to balance Britain’s budget for nearly a century of uninterrupted warfare.
-Like few of his peers, Grenville also saw that North America would be increasingly difficult to “govern” now that England had ousted their rival empires from the continent.
+Like few of his peers, Grenville also saw that North America would be increasingly difficult to “govern” now that England had ousted France, their main rival, from the continent.
 The legislation of 1763-65 was thus meant to assert imperial dominance, not simply to pay off debt.

 Sugar was the most profitable crop of the late 1600s and 1700s.
 Many of the British nouveau riche were absentee landlords in the West Indies.
 Most of the 12 million Africans sold into the Caribbean and South America came during this period.